MAvinash24/secure_file_submission_system/README.md

 # NOTE:

 Make sure to update the MySQL (MariaDB) service credentials in the Database class constructor within database.cpp .
 Replace them with the correct username ("root") and password ("kali") to ensure a successful connection to the database.
+Additionally, ensure that the same user ID from the user registration process is used for file uploads to maintain proper association between users and their files.